Half-Moon Cookie: Private, Similarity-Based Blocklisting with TOCTOU-Attack Resilience: Use-Case Scenario: TOCTOU Attacks in Email Attachments and URLs

 That said, there are many scenarios where the blocklist \blockedElmts is too large to be specified directly as an input to a \primitiveNameShort protocol (as we will show in \secref{sec:eval}).
 Therefore, we focus on settings where the set \blockedElmts can be embedded into a metric space \metricSpace with distance metric $\distance: \metricSpace \times \metricSpace \rightarrow \nonnegativeReals$, where $\finiteField$ denotes a finite field and $\nonnegativeReals$ denotes the non-negative real numbers.
 The embedded set can be summarized by a much smaller set $\policyLan \subset \metricSpace$.
 That is, in lieu of specifying \blockedElmts to the protocol directly, \server instead specifies a blocklist $\policyLan \subset \metricSpace$, $\setSize{\policyLan} \ll \setSize{\blockedElmts}$, and a threshold \threshold such that elements of \blockedElmts, once embedded in $\metricSpace$, should fall within distance \threshold of some elements of \policyLan.
-Since ``similarity'' is defined for distance metrics, we use metric embedding, which is standard for information retrieval and approximating text data~\cite{Broder97:Sim}.
 Mathematically, for an output \cInputEmbedding embedded from an element in \blockedElmts,